-For my current assignment I was asked to test the performance of an AJAX-based web application, which was quite interesting.
+For my current assignment, I was asked to test the performance of an AJAX-based web application, which was quite interesting.
 The customer connects different local authorities, so they use the same solution for their services and operations.
-Hosting and development are done by two different parties and they blame each other about the (bad) performance of the web application.
+Hosting and development are done by two different parties and they blame each other for the (bad) performance of the web application.
 The customer hired Polteq as an independent party to measure server response times as well as client-side rendering times.

 Server response measurement

-A requirement for this project was to make it as maintainable and transferable as possible, since the client is not too technical.
+A requirement for this project was to make it as maintainable and transferable as possible since the client is not too technical.
 This can be achieved by implementing ‘CSV data set config’ and ‘HTTP requests defaults’ elements in Jmeter.

 One of the most important things of a performance test is the reporting facility.
 I was suggested by Martijn de Vrieze to use jmeter-plugins, with which we can easily generate sophisticated reports.
 Jmeter-plugins can easily create the following reports: response times vs. threads, response times over time, response latencies over time and transactions per second.